An instability due to the nonlinear coupling of p-modes to g-modes: Implications for coalescing neutron star binaries: Stability of - mode coupling

 We illustrate the PGI in Figure \ref{fig:3wave} by numerically solving equations (\ref{eq:amp_eqn1})--(\ref{eq:amp_eqn3}) for a non-resonant, unstable three-wave system.
 The modes are each given different initial conditions (amplitudes, phases, etc.).
 We find that the instability is not sensitive to the initial conditions and that the daughters quickly attain similar amplitudes $|q_b|\simeq |q_c|$ once the nonlinear coupling terms dominate the linear terms.

-Near the instability threshold $|q_a|\sim |\kappa_{abc}|^{-1}$ and the linear terms are comparable in magnitude to the second-order nonlinear terms (left and right hand side of eqs. [\ref{eq:amp_eqn1}]--[\ref{eq:amp_eqn3}], respectively).
+Near the instability threshold $|q_a|\sim |\kappa_{abc}|^{-1}$ and the daughters' linear terms are comparable in magnitude to their second-order nonlinear terms (left and right hand sides of eqs. [\ref{eq:amp_eqn2}] and [\ref{eq:amp_eqn3}]).
 One might therefore wonder whether higher-order terms, which we neglect, are in fact important near threshold (or even whether perturbation theory is breaking down).
 We show in \S~\ref{sec:higher_order_pg} that this is not the case.